ImVikashKr/Mobile_Price_Range_Prediction/README.md

 This model can be deployed as an API to predict the price range of a smartphone based on its key features, which can help customers make informed decisions when purchasing a smartphone and help manufacturers determine the appropriate pricing for their products.

 # Future Scope
-The future scope of the project includes incorporating more data, adding more features, using ensemble methods.
+The future scope of the project includes incorporating more data, adding more features, using ensemble methods, comparing other algorithms, deploying the model in real-world scenarios, and addressing the limitations of the model.